sitebay/docs/articles/guides/generative-ai/stable-diffusion/how-to-use-inpainting/index.md

 It may require iterating and tweaking your prompts to achieve the desired results.

-If there's a visible division between the inpainted area and the rest of your image using normal inpainting, we can fix this with the new Soft inpainting feature.
+If there is a visible division between the inpainted area and the rest of your image using normal inpainting, we can fix this with the new Soft inpainting feature.
 Click below.

 ## Advanced Inpainting Guides
 For more in-depth guides by read below